pablogila/qrotor/README.md

 The accuracy of the calculation increases with bigger gridsizes, but note that the runtime increases exponentially.

+Predefined synthetic potentials can be used, see all available options in the [qrotor.potential](https://pablogila.github.io/qrotor/qrotor/potential.html) documentation.
-The same calculation can be performed for a methyl group, in a cosine potential of amplitude 30 meV:
+For example, we can solve the system for a hindered methyl group, in a [cosine potential](https://pablogila.github.io/qrotor/qrotor/potential.html#cosine) of amplitude 30 meV:

 ```python
 import qrotor as qr